-Department: Busi Business Security Unit Division: Barnsley Facilities Services completing this form: Secu Head of Business Security SS New or Existing Policy/Service Existing Surveillance Ir lementatio ate: Review - January 2023 purposeproce(aims/objectives) of thisAeriapolicy/service?provi edure I Veł es for C nicle (E CCT Dror ັV, B າe) u ody Worn Vic se within the leo (BWV) and Unmanned Trust and where required Will patients, carers, the public or staff be affected by this service?
-Patie Please tick as appropriate.
-Publi Have patients, carers, the public or staff been involved in the development of this service?
-Patie Please tick as appropriate.
-Staff nts rs c nts rs Yes X X X X X X X X X X and guidance establishing a policy &amp; Body Worn Video (BWV) and Unmanned use within the Trust and where required ety data or evidence for further investigation of staff are likely to be affected?
+Department: Business Securi ity Div ision: Barnsley Facilities Services Title of Person(s) completing this form: Head of E Security Busines ess New or Existing Policy/Service sting Existing Title of Policy/Service/Strategy being assessed: Surveillar Camera F - lementatio ate: Review - June 2024 What is the main purpose (aims/objectives) of this policy/service? procedure Aerial Ve es for C hicle (D CCT Oron tion and guidance establishing a policy & TV, Body Worn Video (BWV) and Unmanned ne) use within the Trust and where required safety data or evidence for further investigation Will patients, carers, the public or staff be affected by this service?
+Patients Carers Public Yes X X X No of staff are li Safer working kely to be affected? ng environments for Estates, lf staff, how many individuals/which group of staff are likely to be affected?
 Safer working environments for Estates, Facilities and Estates staff.
 If yes, who did you engage with?
-Please state below: Business Security Unit Estates Management - BFS Facilities Management - BFS Trust Uniform Security Team G4S Secure Solutions All Trust staff including volunteers non-executive directors and governing body Trust Members Trust Service Users (Patients, Visitors, Relatives) All staff side organisations Barnsley Hospital Charity Contracted staff and service providers South Yorkshire Integrated Care Service (ICS) NHS England South Yorkshire Police Yorkshire Ambulance Service Barnsley Metropolitan Borough Council including elected members Partners and Community Together (PACT - CSG) Ward Alliance Group Pogmoor Residents Association
+Please state below: Business Security Unit Estates Management - BFS Facilities Management - BFS Trust Uniform Security Team G4S Secure Solutions All Trust staff including volunteers, non-executive directors and governing body Trust Members Trust Service Users (Patients, Visitors, Relatives) All staff side organisations Barnsley Hospital Charity Contracted staff and service providers South Yorkshire Integrated Care Service (ICS) NHS England South Yorkshire Police Yorkshire Ambulance Service Barnsley Metropolitan Borough Council including elected members Partners and Community Together Pogm Alliance Group noor Residents Association fown Residents Association

 What consultation method(s) did you use?

 Each section of the policy will be circulated internally and externally to appropriate partners and stakeholders to form part of our overall security policy.
 Consultation is part of the induction and awareness programmes to staff and the policy is available via the Trust internet and intranet sites.
 All security procedures are outlined during exercises and during Projects SCaN and ACT awareness programmes.

-Equality Impact Assessment Stage 1 PART 2

-Based on the data you have obtained during the consultation what does this data tell you about each of the above protected characteristics?
+Equality Impact Assessment Stage 1 PART 2 Based on the data you have obtained during the consultation what does this data tell you about each of the above protected characteristics?
 Are there any trends/inequalities?